-The Vermont Youth Project (VYP) is a community-driven collaborative designed to embrace positive youth development at the local level.
-Communities that participate in the Vermont Youth Project commit to giving youth a voice and creating healthy spaces for youth to be themselves, engage with peers, learn new skills, and connect with caring adults.
+The Vermont Youth Project (VYP) is a statewide initiative supporting communities with building an environment that embraces positive youth development.
+As the state developer and manager of VYP, Vermont Afterschool helps participating communities establish local coalitions centered around positive youth development, creating localized plans to address risk and protective factors of youth, supporting youth voice and engagement, and building cross-sector partnerships and collaboration.
+Communities that participate in VYP commit to empowering youth and creating healthy accessible spaces for youth to be themselves, engage with peers, learn new skills, and connect with caring adults.

 VYP focuses upstream by exploring the societal and environmental factors (“causes of the causes”) that lead to risk and protective factors that influence the behaviors of youth.
 With this information, communities are able to create strategies that support increasing protective factors in youth through healthy environments.

 Data from the most recent VYP Survey found key risk factors facing today’s youth in Vermont.

 Positive youth development emphasizes building on youth’s strengths, creating opportunities to help youth achieve goals; fosters healthy relationships; and promotes protective factors.
 There are many domains that youth interact with frequently and they can have protective impacts on a youth’s well-being.

 VYP includes evidence-based efforts into the framework of its Vermont approach to positive youth development; including Iceland’s Planet Youth data tool, Finland’s youth voice efforts, and initiatives already working well in Vermont.